Don’t like to learn languages with textbooks?

-Try FluentU: An online language immersion platform where you can learn Japanese through entertaining real world videos.
+Try FluentU: An online language immersion platform where you can learn Japanese through real world videos.

 Glossika uses a method called: Mass sentence method.

 This basically means that you get to hear lots of sentences and you have to repeat them as well as you can.

 It’s ideal for getting used to the sounds and grammatical structures of Japanese.

 Especially useful for the intermediate learner and above.